 Here are my tips for sleeping well while traveling- no matter your age or travel style.

 How to Get Great Sleep in Hotels, Hostels, & Anywhere Else

-Sleep researchers have found that one of the best ways to fall asleep is to get out of bed!
-Really!
-Getting out of bed and doing something calming but active for 30 minutes tends to be more effective at putting us to sleep than lying awake in bed for those 30 minutes.
+Sleep researchers have found that one of the best ways to fall asleep is to get out of bed!1 Getting up, exiting your bed, and doing a calm activity for 30 minutes tends to be more effective at putting us to sleep than lying awake in bed for those 30 minutes.

-What to do if you are in a hostel dorm and can’t get up without disturbing someone else?
+What should you do if you are in a hostel dorm and can’t get up without disturbing someone else?
 Step outside.
-Spend some time quietly reading or putting together a puzzle in a common area of the hostel outside of the dorms, or– if it is safe to do so in your location– step outside or go for a walk (if you leave your hostel in the night, leave a quick note on your bed or tell someone at reception which way you headed and when you plan to be back)
+Spend some time exploring books in the hostel bookshelf or putting together a puzzle in a common area.
+If it is safe to do so in your location, step outside or go for a walk.
+If you leave your hostel in the night, leave a quick note on your bed or tell someone at reception where you are going and when you plan to be back.